Knowing how to find gross profit margin is a vital part of sound financial planning for a small business.

 How to Calculate Gross Profit Rate

-The basic formula for how to find the gross profit ratio is easy to calculate.
-The metric is calculated by taking the quantity of your revenue minus the cost of goods sold and dividing the result by your revenue:
+The formula for how to find the gross profit ratio is relatively simple.
+The ratio is calculated by taking the quantity of your revenue minus the cost of goods sold and dividing the result by your revenue:

 Gross profit margin = (Revenue – COGS) / Revenue

 The result of this formula is a ratio that compares the amount of revenue you retain after covering your costs with your total revenue.

 Say you’re selling a product for $5 per unit, and it costs you $3 per unit for items such as materials, direct labor and credit-card processing.